saboyagustavo/mdn-frontend-pathway/HTML/multimedia-and-embedding/skill-test/readme.md

 #### HTML images 2:

+> In this task **you already have a full-featured image**, but we'd like you to:
+>
-> -   [x] In this task you already have a full-featured image, but we'd like you to add a tooltip that appears when the image is moused over.
-You should put some appropriate information into the tooltip.
+> -   [x]  add a tooltip that appears when the image is moused over;
+> -   [x]  you should put some appropriate information into the tooltip.

+#### HTML images 3

+> In this final task you are provided with both a full-featured image  and some caption text.
+What you need to do here is:
+>
+> - [x] add elements that  will associate the image with the caption.